Much Marcle: Farming traditions

 Notable local farms include the Bounds, home of Weston's Cider and the Scrumpy House Restaurant.
 Other principal farms include Chandois, Street Farm, Great Moor Court, Bickerton, Gammage Ford, Caerswall, Upper Woltan, Walls End and Noggin, all of which are of ancient origin but with buildings dating from the 17th and 18th centuries.
-Many of the ancient cottages that appear in the 18th century maps no longer exist, although there are several good examples of "black and white" half-timbered buildings that have survived, especially in the village's main street.
+Many of the ancient cottages that appear in the 18th-century maps no longer exist, although there are several good examples of "black and white" half-timbered buildings that have survived, especially in the village's main street.

 In 2012, Noggin Farm won the Flavours of Herefordshire "Sausage of the Year."

 Modern times

-The village has a Church of England primary school next to the church's property and a local cider and perry mills, one producing Weston's brands and another producing Gregg's brands.
+The village has a Church of England primary school located next to the church.
+It also has local cider and perry mills, one producing Weston's brands. and another producing Gregg's brands.

-Much Marcle Garage is housed in a re-used World War One aircraft hangar.
-It is designated a Grade II listed building.
-The hangar of Belfast-truss construction came from RAF Minchinhampton in Gloucestershire.
+Much Marcle Garage is housed in a re-purposed First World War aircraft hangar, designated a Grade II listed building.
+The hangar, of Belfast-truss construction, came from RAF Minchinhampton in Gloucestershire.

 Notable people

-Much Marcle is the birthplace of the sexual serial killer Fred West, and where he buried three of his victims: his nanny Anna McFall and their unborn child, in 1967; and his first wife, Rena, in 1971.
+Much Marcle was the birthplace of serial killer Fred West.
+Three of his victims were buried there: his nanny Anna McFall and their unborn child, in 1967; and his first wife, Rena, in 1971.